Last Updated on

 Therefore, positive psychology needs to take into consideration positive schools, communities, organizations and societies.

-- Buss and Massimini and Della Fave describe the evolutionary milieu that shapes positive experiences.
+- Buss, Massimini, and Della Fave describe the evolutionary milieu that shapes positive experiences;

 - Winner describes the effects of families on nurturing talent.

 Next is a short introduction to some of these articles.

 David Buss (2000) reminds us that the past can overpower the present, focusing mainly on three reasons why positive states of mind are so elusive: